koyae/migration/README.md

 #### Required-for-certain-things packages

+* xinit - required to run XWin Server which allows `ssh-add -c` to work
+* xorg-server - required to run XWin Server which allows `ssh-add -c` to work
+* gnome-ssh-askpass or lxqt-openssh-askpass - required for displaying ssh-agent prompts
 * vim – required by `xviml`, `sviml`, `jvimn`, and "setup.sh"
 * grep – required by `grepr` function
 * hexdump – required by `debom` script